VUEngine/vuengine.github.io/documentation/language/features.md

 ## Inheritance

-The base class of Virtual C is called `Object`, which declares and implements a minimal interface:
+The base class of Virtual C is called [Object](/documentation/api/class-object/), which declares and implements a minimal interface:

 ```cpp
 /// Class Object